SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

    by the experimental collaborations (see |ULrs|);
 *  Efficiency Map (EM) constraints: constrains the total signal (:math:`\sum \sigma \times BR \times \epsilon`) in a specific signal region.
 Here :math:`\epsilon` denotes the acceptance times efficiency.
-   These are either provided by the experimental collaborations or computed by theory groups (see |EMrs|);
+   These are either provided by the experimental collaborations or computed through recasting, e.g. with MA5 or Checkmate (see |EMrs|).

 Although the two types of constraints above are very distinct, both the folder structure and the object structure of SModelS are sufficiently flexible to